Paatal/project-repo-template/README.md

 ## Slack room
 [The project slack room](https://cd2h.slack.com/messages/C9D9SQWEQ) is accessible to onboarded participants.

+## Deliverables
+Each project should propose one or more deliverables.
+Examples: a released code package, a best practices document, a final survey, a set of survey results, etc.

+## Milestones
+Each deliverable is represented as a Milestone, but not all Milestones need be deliverables.
+For example, see this 'report on XYZ' is a [Deliverable Milestone](https://github.com/data2health/project-repo-template/milestone/2)

+Please create 4-8 Milestones for each project, with dates prior to August 31st.
+Milestones for partially completed deliverables are acceptable: beta release of software, # interviews performed, 75% coverage, etc.

+Each Milestone must have at least one Issue (aka 'ticket'), each issue should be assigned to a person, preferably one at a time; reassignments are fine.
+Issues with checklists showing degree of completion are also acceptable, see [example](https://github.com/data2health/project-repo-template/issues/2).

 ## Evaluation
 This project will be evaluated on the basis of how easily it is understood by members of the CD2H team who need to make their own similar repositories.
-Additional details available [here](https://github.com/data2health/project-repo-template/blob/master/evaluation.md).

-Each project should propose a set of evaluation measures.
-These will be reviewed by the Evaluation committee and approved by the Program Directors and NCATS.
+Each project should propose a set of evaluation measures, recorded in a separate Evaluation Plan file, for example [here](https://github.com/data2health/project-repo-template/blob/master/evaluation.md).These will be reviewed by the Evaluation committee and approved by the Program Directors and NCATS.
 The Evaluation committee will meet with each Project team leads to assist.

-# Expected outputs
-A report on XYZ; see https://github.com/data2health/project-repo-template/milestone/2

-# Milestones and issues instructions
-Each project should propose one or more deliverables.
-Each deliverable is represented as a Milestone, but not all Milestones need be deliverables.
-Please make approximately 4-8 milestones for each project, with dates for at least three of them prior to August 31st.
-Examples: a released code package, a best practices document, a final survey, a set of survey results, etc. Partially completed deliverables are acceptable: beta release of software, # interviews performed, 75% coverage, etc.

-Each deliverable must have at least one issue (aka 'ticket'), each issue should be assigned to a person, preferably only one though this may change.
-Issues with checklists showing degree of completion are also acceptable.
+Each project should have one or more Evaluation realated Milestones, see [Example Evaluation Milstone] (https://github.com/data2health/project-repo-template/issues/5)

-# Education
+## Education
 This project provides an introductory Github tutorial for project management purposes.
 Please reference any of the following that apply:
 - Educational resources that will be generated (these can be milestones and/or files in the repo)
 - Educational opportunities (please indicate for which type of learner and how to participate
 - Best practices guides

+A separate education.md file or a wiki page are two options to document educational activities and resources associated with the project.
+Please include an education related milestone where relevant.